devipramita/Spaceship-Titanic/README.md

 * Model Training
 * Model Evaluation

-Best accuracy score is 0.80336 on LightGBM Classifier
+Best accuracy score on public leaderboard is 0.80336 on LightGBM Classifier